Sytta/DataCluedo/README.md

 plus the master branch which contains this README.md file.
 Select one of the eight branches, and begin to solve each notebook following the ordering of the filenames (from 1 to 2).

-## Your sequence of solving the workbooks should be the following.
+## Your sequence of solving the workbooks should be the following:
 * 1_attempt1.ipynb
 * 1_attempt2.ipynb
 * 2_attempt1.ipynb